05 May, 2020

 The PMI also gives an indication of corporate earnings and is closely watched by investors as well as the bond markets.
 A good reading enhances the attractiveness of an economy vis-a- vis another competing economy.

-(Rahamathunnissa A) The writer is national secretary, women’s department, Jama’at-e-Islami
+(Rahamathunnissa A) The writer is the national secretary, women’s department, Jama’at-e-Islami

 Many think that Ramadan is a month of fasting and giving charity.
 But is it just for that?
 What is the actual reason for believers being commanded to observe fasting during this month?
 These are important questions and their answers will help anyone to utilise this time in a way that will benefit both believers as well as all of humanity.